jundalisay/spblist/content/en/research/whittaker/aether/chapter-01b.md

 When rays meet ponderable bodies, "they are liable to be deflected or stopped in the same way as the notion of a ball or a stone impinging on a body".
 - "The inclination for light to move should follow in this the same laws as motion."[12]

-Thus he replaces light, whose velocity of propagation he believes to be always infinite, by a projectile whose velocity varies from one medium to another.
+Thus he replaces light, whose velocity of propagation he believes to be always infinite*, by a projectile whose velocity varies from one medium to another.

+> *Superhysics Note: The speed of light to Descartes was infinite because he really meant the aether

 Next is the law of refraction[11]: